 With a little attention to detail, you can throw a bash that’s big on entertainment value even if it’s in a small space.

-You love entertaining, but you haven’t been doing much of it recently because your living space just isn’t made to fit all your loved ones in it.
 Well, we have some good news.
 You don’t need a 5,000-square-foot home to host a party.
 With a little advance planning and attention to detail, you can throw a bash that’s big on entertainment value even if it’s in a small space.
 Below are some of our tips for how to host a party in a small apartment.

 Organizing can make or break your party’s success.
 You want to plan ahead of time and get things where they need to be to make party day easier.
 Clean and declutter every part of the party area to make the space feel less closed-in.
 Keep these tips in mind:

 Generally speaking, the less furniture in mingle spots, the better.
-You can keep your dining room table, chairs and your living room sofa in place, but consider clearing out other things, like consoles & displays, to make room for party traffic and encourage people to stand around talking.
+You can keep your dining room table, chairs, and your living room sofa in place, but consider clearing out other things, like consoles & displays, to make room for party traffic and encourage people to stand around talking.
 If you are lucky enough to have a multifunctional sofa like the Flex you are home free.

-Also consider moving furniture around to allow the flow of conversation throughout your space.
+Also, consider moving furniture around to allow the flow of conversation throughout your space.
 While a sectioned-off living room area might be great for day-to-day living, moving furniture against walls will open up floor space, create a sense of cohesion and community, and help with the flow of foot traffic.
 Modular sofas, like the Flex, can be readjusted to allow for open socializing.

 If you have people staying the night after your party, finding a comfortable space for each person may seem like a challenge.
 Not everyone may get a room all to themselves, but if you have multifunctional furniture, such as couches that turn into beds or wall beds, you can offer a comfortable bed without jeopardizing space.